Record keeping requirements for Queensland small businesses

 Cash movement records

 Record keeping is crucial when it comes to staying on top of your incoming and outgoing cash.
-Keep receipts of all cash income and payments, and hold onto bank records like cheque books, deposit books and bank statements.
+Keep receipts of all cash income and payments, and hold onto bank records like deposit books and bank statements.

 It’s important to keep tabs on your day-to-day sales.
 Track invoice and receipt books, cash register tapes, credit card documentation, and any credits you’ve made for goods returned.